-Memorial Day is just over a couple weeks away (May 25th if you’ve forgotten), and whether you’re new to CrossFit or not, you’ve probably heard about Murph at some point.
+Memorial Day is just around the corner (May 31st if you’ve forgotten), and whether you’re new to CrossFit or not, you’ve probably heard about Murph at some point.

 In case you’re unfamiliar, “Murph” is a classic CrossFit workout known as a Hero WOD.
 Hero WOD’s are made by CrossFit to honor the men and women that have fallen in the line of duty.
 This one is specifically to honor Navy Lieutenant Michael Murphy, who was killed in action in Afghanistan on June 28th, 2005.

 *With a 20 lb Vest or Body Armor

 This workout itself was Michael’s favorite workout to do, which at the time referred to it as “Body Armor”, hence the 20 lb vest or body armor as part of the workout prescription.
 So, every year, CrossFitters synonymously around the world pay special tribute to Lieutenant Murphy by joining together and suffering through this workout.